cosminstaicu/antheia/README.md

 composer require antheia/antheia
 ```

+After the installation you need to set up a cache folder for the library.
+This folder must have a corresponding URL path and the library needs to have write permission on it.
+The folder can be set up, at runtime using the dedicated method: `Globals::setCache(string $url, string $path)`.

 ## Documentation

 All code is documented using the PHPDoc standard, so fell free to use content assist, depending of your IDE (the framework is written using Eclipse PDT).
 Also, the javascript files are documented using the JSDoc standard.